 Jon and Mary Shirley Fabrication Studio

-A portion of the MCC exterior facade facing Terry Avenue and Denny Way will be replaced with glazing to provide optimal light and sightlines within, while simultaneously showcasing the art-making process for the city.
+A portion of the MCC exterior facade facing Terry Avenue and Denny Way was replaced with glazing to provide optimal light and sightlines within, while simultaneously showcasing the art-making process for the city.
 It is our hope that the outward-facing position of the Jon and Mary Shirley Fabrication Studio will serve as a catalyst for future programming and increased access for the greater Seattle community.

 This transformed facility is made possible through the support of a gift from the Jon and Mary Shirley Foundation.
 Long-time arts supporter Jon Shirley recently approved the reallocation of a $2M gift originally earmarked for the Centennial Lab Campaign, to fund a new project that aligns with his desire to facilitate the study of studio art at Cornish.

 Art, Design, Interior Architecture, Film, Performance Production, and Theater majors can utilize the new facility to build sculptures and models.
 Students in the performing arts may use the studio’s tools to produce instruments, masks, props, set pieces, and more.
 This space is designed to function as a nexus of interdisciplinary art-making and collaboration, aligning with the spirit of Cornish College of the Arts.